software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > There should be a page in the student dashboard where the results of a quiz are displayed.
 At the top of the page, the total number of answers for the quiz should be displayed.
 The page should display the difficulty level, the total number of answers, the correct answer percentage and the number of correct and wrong answers for each question of the quiz.
 For each question, the number of answers for each answer option of the question should be displayed.
 There should be a link to the results page next to the quiz in the quiz list page.
 >
-> Students have different skill levels so it would be useful if the student could filter the questions of quiz by the difficulty level in the quiz page.
-There could be dropdown menu at the top of the page from which the student can select the difficulty level for the questions."
+> Different students are interested in different quiz categories.
+To find interesting quizzes quickly, there should be page that lists all the categories.
+Clicking the category's name on the list should take the student to a page that lists the quizzes in the category.
+The category list page should be accessible from the navigation menu."
 >
 > -- The Product Owner